Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Upgrade/PodDisruptionBudget.md

 **Functionality:**
 - **MaxSurge:** Specifies the maximum number of pods that can be created above the desired number of pods during an update.
-- **MaxUnavailable:** Specifies the maximum number of pods that can be unavailable during the update process.
+- **MaxUnavailable:** Specifies the maximum number of pods that `can be unavailable during the update process.`

 **Use Cases:**
 - Max surge is useful during rolling updates to ensure that new pods are created before old pods are terminated, thereby maintaining service availability.
-- It helps balance the speed of updates with the load on cluster resources.

 **Example:**
 ```yaml